 One of our board members, Dr. Tom George, has done some scholarly research on the particulars surrounding Lincoln's visit.
 Read Dr. George's article published in the Journal of the Abraham Lincoln Association.

 In the fall of 2012, a local steering committee was formed to explore ways to use Lincoln's 1856 visit as a springboard for educational purposes.
 The committee assessed Lincoln's Kalamazoo visit as an untapped resource with the potential to add significant cultural and educational value to Kalamazoo.
 As a result, a threefold program was introduced as the Kalamazoo Abraham Lincoln Project, now the Kalamazoo Abraham Lincoln Institute, a Michigan 501(c)(3) non-profit corporation.
-One of our goals is to place a privately-funded bronze statue of Lincoln in Bronson Park.
+One of our goals, to place a privately-funded bronze statue of Lincoln in Bronson Park, has been achieved.

 In December 2013, the Kalamazoo City Commission approved the steering committee's request to place a privately-funded Lincoln statue in Bronson Park.
 Specific site location was approved by the commission in July 2016 (see download below).
-The statue will serve as an anchor for the committee's three-part Lincoln-legacy plan, and a visible reminder of Lincoln's visit to Kalamazoo.
+The statue now serves as an anchor for the committee's three-part Lincoln-legacy plan, and a visible reminder of Lincoln's visit to Kalamazoo.

 "The City of Kalamazoo supports the placement of a privately-funded bronze statue of Abraham Lincoln in Bronson Park, and has authorized the Kalamazoo Abraham Lincoln [Institute] to coordinate fundraising efforts, and oversee the artistic direction for the statue design and selection of a sculptor.
 Final design approval is subject to the advice and consent of the City of Kalamazoo . . .
 The statue will be placed on ground located in the north central part of the park." —November 18, 2016 (revised January 22, 2018)